-You can get closer than 2 metres (but not closer than 1 metre) if you are able to adopt other precautions, such as wearing a face covering, not directly facing the other person, minimising the time you are within a <2m distance, and being outside or in a well ventilated area.
+You can get closer than 2 metres (but not closer than 1 metre) if this is unavoidable and if you are able to adopt other precautions, such as wearing a face covering, not directly facing the other person, minimising the time you are within a <2m distance, and being outside or in a well ventilated area.

 No guests or visitors allowed

 Under COVID alert level 2 (high), it is against the law to socialise indoors with anyone who does not live with you.
 We therefore cannot allow guests or visitors at this time.

 - You must not meet socially with anyone, in any indoor setting, unless they are a member of your household.

 - You can meet socially with people you don't live with outdoors, including in a public park or other public outdoor space.
 When you do so, you must not meet in a group of more than six people.

 In the intercollegiate halls, we have defined three types of household.

 Social gatherings of more than six people are not allowed on University of London premsies, except inside a type 1 household when